jerrychens/king_county_house_price/README.md

 20. `Sqft_living15`: The square footage of interior housing living space for the nearest 15 neighbors
 21. `Sqft_lot15`: The square footage of the land lots of the nearest 15 neighbors

 ## Conclusions

 1. The price (target) has many outliers, and it is positively skewed, which makes it hard to generate a proper model to predict the price.

 2. From EDA, we understand several key findings:
   - (1) The living square footage is highly correlated with the price.
   - (2) The grade is highly correlated with the price
   - (3) The number of bathrooms positively correlated with the price.
   - (4) The view also determines the price.
   - (5) Since most people don't have a basement, so square footage above the ground is correlated with the living square footage.
   - (6) Usually, the neighborhood has a similar size of the living space.
   - (7) The age of the house doesn't have a clear trend contributing to the price.
   - (8) The house with the renovation can sell slightly higher than the houses they don't.

 3. The linear model with or without the regularization performs similarily.
-With MinMaxScaling of 16 selected features, the R^2 score is around 65.8% accurate for three linear models.
+With MinMaxScaling of 16 selected features, the $R^2$ score is around 65.8% accurate for the three linear models.
   - (1) Three models have a similar value of the intercept
   - (2) The sign and magnitude of the coefficient (of lasso regression) are generally matched with what we've observed in the EDA.

 ## Future work:
 Base on the above findings, we found out that linear models have limitations to capture the trend of the price.
 Although it gave us a decent price prediction (about 65% accurate), it cannot capture the non-linearity of the nature of the housing price.
 The score can be improved if we try non-linear models such as Random Forest, XGboost, Neural Network, etc.